SUSAN TREGONING PHOTOGRAPHY

 African American Soldiers Stationed at the Fort

-In April of 1863, 180 of the Ship Island Native Guard were sent to Pascagoula, Mississippi to take part in a Union raid.
+In April 1863, 180 of the Ship Island Native Guard were sent to Pascagoula, Mississippi, to participate in a Union raid.
 It was one of the first fights where black soldiers directly fought with the Confederate forces.
-During a lull in the fighting, some of the Guard entered a hotel and raised the United States flag.
-Although this raid had very little military importance, their actions demonstrated their hopes for a free and equal life; and is historically significant as the first instance of civil rights history.
+During a lull in the fighting, some of the Guards entered a hotel and raised the United States flag.
+Although this raid had very little military importance, their actions demonstrated their hopes for a free and equal life, and it is historically significant as the first instance of civil rights history.

-At the end of the Civil War, several of the black units remained on Ship Island.
+At the Civil War's end, several black units remained on Ship Island.
 They assimilated in 1869 into the 25th infantry regiment of the United States Colored Troops and finally left the island in 1870.
 These men were sent West and became the Buffalo Soldiers.

 The Fort at Ships Island